Merging the categories

 Dashboard view

-The datasets have categories with 4 different names.
+The datasets have categories with four different names.
 You want the model to classify the images into only two categories - DOG and CAT.

-This can be achieved through the model parameterization process.
-In the step where you need to define the training set, you can access all the datasets you have ever uploaded along with their categories.
+This can be achieved through the model parametrization process.
+In the step where you have to define the training set, you can access all the datasets you have ever uploaded along with their categories.
 Now it is only up to you to decide which categories from which datasets to select for the training set.

 New model